Zeftali/COMP3100-Stage-2/Report.md

 7. Returns the first job's ID along with the serverInfo

 ## Implementation Details (1/2 Page)
 The newScheduler algorithm required modifications to the Client class and Server class as well as the introduction of a new Job class, which determines the job's startTime and runTime.
+The main data structure used was an ArrayList, which allowed the storing of job information and began scheduling on the basis of the criteria given.
+The newScheduler algorithm utilises two parameters that are of type ArrayList; ArrayList<Server> and ArrayList<Job>.
+Arrayu
 The Job class contains six fields of type integer:
-* int startTime - Job's startTime
+* startTime - Job's startTime
-* int jobID - ID of job
+* jobID - ID of job
 * runTime - Time for job to be completed
 * coreReq - No. of CPU cores required
 * memoryReq - No. of memory required
 * diskReq - No. of disk space required
-These fields are called privately from its class e.g. _job.getCoreReq();_.
+The Server class introduces a new constructor which is used to create a new server object to be used as a temporary arraylist for all capable servers.
+This new constructor contains:
+* String type
+  int id
+  int coreCount
+  int memory
+  int disk
 ## Evaluation (2 Pages)

 ## Conclusion (1/4 Page)